munificent/game-programming-patterns/book/observer.markdown

 </aside>

-The other problem is a more basic limitation.
-With this design, an observer is *itself* in the list of observers for a given subject.
-Since it is only one object, that means an observer can only be in one of those lists.
-In other words, it can only observe one subject at a time.
-In a vanilla observer implementation where each subject has its own independent list, an observer can be in more than one of those lists without any problem.
+The other problem is a more fundamental.
+Since we are using the observer object itself as a list node, that implies it can only be part of one subject's observer list.
+In other words, it can only observe a single subject at a time.
+In a vanilla observer implementation where each subject has its own independent list, an observer can be in more than one of them simultaneously.

 ### A pool of list nodes

-You may be able to live with this limitation.
+You may be able to live with that limitation.
 I find it more common for a subject to have multiple observers than vice versa.
-If this limitation *is* a problem for you, there is another more complex solution you can use that still doesn't require dynamic allocation.
-It's too long to cram into this chapter, but I'll sketch it out an maybe you can fill in the blanks.
+If it *is* a problem for you, there is another more complex solution you can use that still doesn't require dynamic allocation.
+It's too long to cram into this chapter, but I'll sketch it out and let you fill in the blanks.

 The basic idea is that each subject will have a linked list of observers.
 Unlike the design we just saw, those nodes won't be observers themselves.
-Instead, they'll be separate little "node" objects that just contain a pointer to the actual observer and then a pointer to the next node in the list.
+Instead, they'll be separate little "node" objects that contain a pointer to the observer and then a pointer to the next node in the list.
 This way, multiple nodes can point to the same observer.

-The way you avoid dynamic allocation is simple: Since all of those nodes are the same type, you can just create an <a href="object-pool.html" class="pattern">Object Pool</a> for them.
+The way you avoid dynamic allocation is simple: Since all of those nodes are the same type, you create an <a href="object-pool.html" class="pattern">object pool</a> of them.
 That gives you a fixed-size pile of list nodes to work with, and you can use and reuse them as you need without having to hit an actual memory allocator.

 ## It's Too Awesome?

-I think I've shown that you can overcome most of the techical limitations of the pattern.
-If that's what's holding you back, it shouldn't.
-But does that mean you *should* use it?
+By now, you shouldn't be frightened of the technical details of the pattern anymore.
+As you can see, it's quite simple and you can even tweak how it uses memory.
+But does that mean that you should observers all the time?

-That's a harder question.
-Like all design patterns the Observer pattern isn't a panacea.
+That's a different question.
+Like all design patterns the Observer pattern isn't a cure-all.
 Even when implemented correctly and efficiently, it may not be the right solution.
 The reason design patterns get a bad rap is because people apply good patterns to the wrong problem and end up making things worse.

-There are two challenges with the Observer pattern, one technical and one at something more like the codebase usability level.
+There are two challenges with the Observer pattern, one technical and one at something more like the usability level.
 We'll do the techical one first because those are always easier than human factors issues.

 ### Destroying subjects and observers

-I think the sample code I've walked through is solid for what it is, but it completely side-steps an important issue: when happens when you delete a subject or an observer?
-If you just blindly call `delete` on an observer, one or more subjects may still have pointers to it.
-Those are now dangling free.
-When a subject comes along and tries to send a notification to it, you're going to take a trip to that bad place called "Undefined Behavior" that makes people hate C and C++.
+I think the sample code we walked through is solid for what it is, but it side-steps an important issue: when happens when you delete a subject or an observer?
+If you just wantonly call `delete` on some observer, a subject may still have a pointer to it.
+That's now a dangling pointer into deallocated memory.
+When that subject tries to send a notification to it, well... you're not going to end up in your Happy Place.

 Destroying the subject is easier since in most implementations the observer doesn't have any references to it.
 But even then, sending its bits straight to the memory manager's recycle bin may cause some problems.
-Those observers may still be expecting to receive notifications in the future, and they have no way of knowing that will never happen now.
-They really aren't observers at all any more, they just think they are.
+Those observers may still be expecting to receive notifications in the future, and they don't know that that will never happen now.
+They aren't observers at all any more, they just think they are.

 You can deal with this in a couple of different ways.
 The simplest is to do what I did and just punt on it.
 It's an observer's job to unregister itself from any subjects when it gets deleted.
 More often than not, the observer *does* know which subjects it's observing, so it's usually just a matter of <span name="destructor">adding</span> a `removeObserver()` call to its destructor.